auctus-team/pycapacity/paper/paper.md

 # Statement of need

+aa

 # Implemented algorithms

+aa

 ##  Hyper-plane shifting method

 This is an algorihtm based on the paper by [@Gouttefarde2010] which presents an efficient way of determining the minimal half-space $\mathcal{H}$ representation of the polytope described by the equation